daBONDi/ansible-inventory-an_netbox/README.md

   plugin: an_netbox
   netbox_server_url: http://10.0.0.110:8080
   netbox_api_key: 7a096c1182f928637a6441c23119ecee042439b2
+  # device_role slug to filter, if not defined it will be 'server
+  device_role: server
   # if not defined it tag_prefx will be 'tag_'
   tag_prefix: "tag_"
   # if true it will cutout the domainname and pass only ansiblehost=<device_name>